CATHERINEKAMAU/CATHERINEKAMAU/README.md

 ## 🚀 About Me

-Data-driven **AI Business Analyst & Data Analyst** with a strong foundation in **Business Information Technology**, analytics, and digital transformation.
-Proven ability to translate **complex datasets into executive-ready insights** using modern analytics, AI, and visualization tools.
+I’m a Data & Business Analyst dedicated to architecting robust, insight-driven frameworks that solve complex organizational challenges.
+With a deep-seated foundation in statistical modeling and executive-level visualization, I thrive on synthesizing raw information into intuitive, user-centric experiences that optimize operational performance.

 I operate at the intersection of **data, AI, and business strategy**—where offering clarity beats offering charts.